Taxes

 Qualified Charitable Distributions (QCDs)

-Thanks to QCDs, you can make a tax-free distribution, of up to $100,000 annually, transferred directly from and IRA to a charity once you turn 70 ½.
+That’s where Qualified Charitable Distributions (QCDs) come in.
+With QCDs, you can make a tax-free distribution of up to $105,000 a year that’s transferred directly from an IRA to a charity once you turn 70½.
+This includes inherited IRAs for those that have attained age 70½.

 Since the increase of the standard deduction with the Tax Cuts and Jobs Act, QCDs have become incredibly useful tax planning tools.
 Why?
 Because you don’t have to itemize to get the tax benefit from the distribution.
 Additionally, it can also be beneficial if you’re very charitable and your giving is so plentiful that it is limited by the 30% and 60% adjusted gross income limits.